moyangdev/weather-dashboard/README.md

 # Weather Dashboard
 ## Bootcamp Challenge 06: Server-Side APIs

+## Description
+This simple weather dashboard allows users to check any city's weather for the current day as well as a 5-day forecast.
+It shows data for temperature, wind, humidity, and UV Index.

+## Technologies
+This app will run in the browser.
+It uses HTML, CSS, Javascript, and OpenWeather API.

+## Instructions
 <b>User Story:</b><br />
 AS A traveler<br />
 I WANT to see the weather outlook for multiple cities<br />